Can you Disinherit a Child in Ohio? Estate Planning Attorney Explains

 This assumes that the will was executed correctly.
 If it was not, then the bequests are invalid, and the property passes from ordinary descent and distribution, and the child would be entitled to take under the estate.

-This article is meant to be utilized as a general guideline for understanding automatic renewal provisions.
-Nothing in this blog is intended to create an attorney-client relationship or to provide legal advice on which you should rely without talking to your own retained attorney first.
-If you have questions about your particular legal situation, you should contact a legal professional.
+This article and the accompanying video are provided for informational purposes only and are intended as general guidelines.
+Nothing in this content creates an attorney-client relationship or constitutes legal advice on which you should rely without consulting your own retained attorney.
+If you have questions about your specific legal situation, please contact a licensed Ohio attorney for personalized guidance.